openlawteam/tribute-contracts/docs/adapters/GuildKick.md

   - adds the burned shares to the kicked member's loot account.
   - transfers the funds from the DAO account to the kicked member's account.
   - gets the available tokens.
-  - gets the historical balance of the guild account.
+  - gets the current balance of the guild account.

 - DaoRegistry